-Morgan Hollingsworth is a New York-based music and theater artist.
+Morgan Hollingsworth is a San Diego-based music and theater artist.
 He has written music for musicals, short films, dance pieces, and his folk/rock band Satin Nickel, as well as his own solo singer/songwriter work.

 Morgan joined forces with fellow UC Irvine alum Samantha Aneson, and founded their band Satin Nickel, which includes drummer Nikola Balac, bassist Andrew Shewaga, and cellist Ariana Karp.
 Satin Nickel released their first self-titled EP in 2018, followed by their first full length album Shadow of Doubt, released in April of 2020.
-Morgan’s debut solo EP, Hindsight, will be released in the summer of 2021.
+Morgan’s debut solo EP, Hindsight, will be released in 2022.

 In his spare time, Morgan enjoys making coffee, having nerdy conversations about guitar effects pedals, singing pop and showtunes using his Rex Harrison impression, and writing his bios in the third person.